Agile-Applet/Back-End/README.md

 ## Roadmap

-- Handle chat messages and game notifications, which are delivered by socket.io.
+- Handling chat messages and game notifications, which are delivered by socket.io.
+- Handling "leave queue".
+- Updating money transactions to the database, which are related to Texas Holdem (buy-in, leaving the table and buying more chips).

 ## Environment Variables